hypo69/hypo/pytest/gemini/src/ai/prompts/developer/how_to_writer_en.md

 **Explanation and Important Considerations:**

 1. **Missing Input Code:** The crucial part of generating effective tests is the actual Python code you want to test.
-I've included placeholder comments with example functions (`add`, `validate_input`) to demonstrate the structure.  **Replace the placeholder with the actual code you want to test.**
+I've included placeholder comments with example functions (`add`, `validate_input`) to demonStarte the structure.  **Replace the placeholder with the actual code you want to test.**

 2. **Test Structure:** The provided `pytest` test structure is a template.
 Your actual tests need to precisely reflect the functions/methods/classes of the input Python code, with specific test cases for valid input, invalid/unexpected input, and edge cases.